Annapurna Circuit Trek with Tilicho Lake - 16 Days

 Personal trek

-Our treks are organised with a minimum of 2 people, so if anyone is alone and does not have a friend or family joining them, we can organise a group trek open for all.
+Our treks run with a minimum of one person, so if anyone is alone and does not have a friend or family joining them, we can organise a group trek open for all.
 If you prefer to join a group, we can also help you connect with other trekkers.Once you confirm, your group trek will be posted on our website, so others can join too.
 Our policy is designed to transform every trek into your own personal holiday in the Himalayas.

 Trust trek booking

 The Everest Holiday is a registered and bonded trekking operator, ensuring a secure booking process.
-We are proudly members of the Trekking Agency Association of Nepal (TAAN) and the Nepal Mountaineering Association (NMA).
-Our Founder, Mr. Ganesh Simkhada, has held senior positions in the Nepal Tourism Board (NTB) and former General Secretary of the Nepal Mountaineering Association (NMA).
+We are members of the Trekking Agency Association of Nepal (TAAN) and the Nepal Mountaineering Association (NMA).
+Shreejan's father, Ganesh Simkhada, has held senior positions in the Nepal Tourism Board and served as General Secretary of the NMA.
 To confirm your booking, we require a 10% advance payment.

 Payment options include the Himalayan Bank online portal (on our website), major credit cards, bank transfers, Wise, and Western Union.
 After you arrive in Kathmandu, you can pay the remaining balance.
 Please send us your important travel documents, such as a passport copy, within one week of booking.
 Please make sure your passport has a minimum of 6 months of validity remaining at your arrival date in Nepal.